Carbon-izer.com - General Bruce Drive

 This restaurant has been abandoned for a decade.
 I first mentioned the chronology in my old former restaurants page for Shoney's.
 It was Shoney's from approximately 1993 to 1999, then converted to Jim's around this time (similar to the Waco Shoney's-turned-Jim's), but in 2005 Jim's closed and was replaced with Pancho's Mexican Buffet (an odd choice considering Pancho's was quite dated by that time).
 Pancho's closed in 2007 and was replaced with "Asian" (a Chinese buffet) until around 2008.
 Mad Mongo's opened in 2010 but closed in 2012, and it has been vacant since.

-From what I can tell, Wendy's was here since the late 1970s and closed here in the mid-2010s, with Tapa Tapa's opening around late 2019 or January 2020.
-It is just a Mexican restaurant, not an actual tapas bar.
+From what I can tell, Wendy's was here since the late 1970s and closed here in the mid-2010s, with Tapa Tapa's opening around 2021.
+It was just a Mexican restaurant, not an actual tapas bar.
+It closed in late 2023.
+It appears it will be become the new home of Roberto's Taco Shop #4.

 Dutch Bros Coffee / 201 North General Bruce Drive